 Ideye could have done more to punish some lax Southampton defending, before Berahino's afternoon came to a premature end with Youssouf Mulumbu coming on in his place.

-As the half progressed, Southampton turned the screw in search of an equalizer and Pelle appeared to have an easy tap-in inside the 6-yard box in the 68th minute, but the Italian somehow failed to connect with the ball.
+As the half progressed, Southampton turned the screw in search of an equaliser and Pelle appeared to have an easy tap-in inside the six-yard box in the 68th minute, but the Italian somehow failed to connect with the ball.

 As the clock wound down, Pelle hit a weak volley straight at Ben Foster, before Ideye had to be helped from the pitch to provide Pulis with another striking headache.